 Team sportsmen.
 Team athletes can stay up to 1 year.
 However, the P visa can be extended for another year several times.

 Entertainment groups.
 The visa also expires every year but can be renewed for an additional period.

 If you meet all the requirements mentioned above and are a recognized athlete / artist, the odds are high.
 You must ask the employer to make the initial application and follow the procedure explained step by step.

 Can I get a Green Card with a P1 visa?

 Although the P1 visa does not provide a direct route to obtain the permanent residence card there are other options.
 Remember that it is a non-immigrant visa for which the holder agrees to return to his / her country of origin.

 However, it is possible to make a status adjustment or get the green card by other means.
 One is through marriage to an American citizen.
 The other two options are for a job-based petition or a family petition.

 Artists can travel to the US with category O visas or category P visas, as appropriate.
 Before beginning the process of any of these visas it is advisable to consult with an immigration lawyer.

 Any error in filling out forms or with the other required documents can lead to the visa being denied.

 Remember that Lluis Law attorneys can help you with all US P visas procedures.
-If you are an artist or professional player, call us with confidence and we will advise you on a free consultation.
+If you are an artist or professional player, call us with confidence and we will advise you on a confidential consultation.